juju/juju-gui-charm/HACKING.md

     sudo apt-get update
     sudo apt-get install charm-tools

+Note that **ppa:juju/devel does NOT subsume ppa:juju/stable.
+You must add ppa:juju/stable**.

 Before being able to run the suite, test requirements need to be installed running the command: